dlnnlsn/best_year_so_far_19-20/april/README.md

 # April Camp

 Based on the results of the [Stellenbosch Camp](../stellenbosch) and the [Monthly Assignments](../monthlies), a group of students are invited to another training camp at the end of March or the beginning of April.
-The results of this camp together with the results of the Stellenbosch Camp and the Monthly Assignments are used to select a team for the International Mathematics Oympiad.
+The results of this camp together with the results of the Stellenbosch Camp and the Monthly Assignments are used to select a team for the International Mathematics Olympiad.
 If this camp takes place before the Pan-African Mathematics Olympiad, then the results are also considered when choosing a team for the Pan-African Mathematics Olympiad.

 ## Test Problems